 Easy enough, right?
 How hard can it be to come up with something that’s only a few characters long?

-Well… a little bit hard.
+Well… pretty hard.
 Those deceptively simple hashtags you see catching on like wildfire actually take time and effort to create.

 But don’t worry if that sounds like an intimidating prospect.
-In this article, we’re going to go over everything you need to create a hashtag for your brand -the prefect hashtag.
+In this article, we’re going to go over everything you need to create a hashtag for your brand – the prefect hashtag.
+Using advice from experts, which you can read for yourself through the whitepaper below, we deduced these crucial tips to creating a branded hashtag.

 For every spot-on, “I wish I’d thought of that” hashtag on social media, there are countless others that miss their mark entirely.